 The overall result is a deck that feels very strong yet extremely flexible, returning as much energy as possible when riding.

-The story about flex
+The story on flex

 So what’s the big deal with flex?
 Is it a good thing or a bad thing?